US, Japan unveil plans to strengthen the alliance

 Reinforcement of military capability or troops is a sensitive issue for Okinawa, site of one of the bloodiest ground battles at the end of World War II.
 The island hosts more than half of the U.S. troops based in Japan, and Okinawans want that number reduced.

-While there is a growing fear of a Taiwan emergency, many islands in the region are concerned that a defense buildup could increase the risks of getting embroiled in war.
+While there is a growing fear of a Taiwan emergency, many in the region are concerned that defense buildups by both China and the U.S. and its allies could increase the risks of getting embroiled in war.

-The change in Okinawa is part of a broader shift being made across the Marine Corps to make the service better able to operate in contested areas, particularly within striking range of an enemy.
-That element is critical in the Indo-Pacific, where thousands of U.S. and allied forces are easily within missile — or even rocket — range of both China and North Korea.

-One Marine littoral regiment has already been set up in Hawaii, the second would be in Okinawa..

 Associated Press writers Aamer Madhani in Washington and Mari Yamaguchi in Tokyo contributed to this report.